× You are not currently logged in. To receive all the benefits our site has to offer, we encourage you to log in now.

 4. Pediatric care.
 There are a range of settings that can support pediatric care.
 We acknowledge the broad spectrum that encompasses pediatric conditions (e.g., PICU, pediatric oncology), and the proposal must specify both which segment of the pediatric population is to be considered (e.g., age range, medical condition) and which environments are proposed for study (e.g., play rooms, patient rooms).

 While an applicant may propose a study outside of these areas, there should be a clear and compelling case for the contribution to the field (e.g., the knowledge gap being addressed, the practical application).
-Priority will be given to studies that include vulnerable, underserved populations and address issues around equity of care.
+Priority will be given to studies that consider vulnerable or underserved populations, address issues around equity of care, or that inform facility design guidelines or regulations.

 AWARD